aviadra/Cloud-profiler/README.md

 These range from wether to use the public IP for the connection, to should a bastion be used or what the address of it should be.

 ## Precedence
 The script tries to "resolve" the directives from several data sources.
-The further away the setting originates from, the less precedence it has.
+The further away from the instance the setting originates from, the less precedence it has.
 The precedence of directives, is:
 1. On the instance it self as Tag
 2. On the instance's VPC as Tag
 3. Within the configuration files:
-- At the "profile" level.
+  3.1 At the "profile" level.
-- At the Cloud provider level.
+  3.2 At the Cloud provider level.
-- On the "Local" level.
+  3.3 On the "Local" level.

 ### Tags
 When setting the directives with tags, they have to be prefixed with "iTerm_".